 So far Norway has signed double tax treaties with the following countries: Albania, Argentina, Azerbaijan, Australia, Austria, Bangladesh, Barbados, Belgium, Benin, Bosnia and Herzegovina, Brazil, Bulgaria, Cayman Island, Canada, Chile, China, Croatia, Cyprus, Czech Republic, Denmark, Egypt, Estonia, Faeroe Islands, Finland, France, Gambia, Georgia, Germany, Greece, Greenland, Hungary, Iceland, India, Indonesia, Iran, Ireland, Israel, Italy, Ivory Coast, Jamaica, Japan, Kazakhstan, Kenya, Latvia, Lithuania, Luxembourg, Macedonia, Malawi, Malaysia, Malta, Morocco, Mexico, Nepal, Netherlands, Netherlands Antilles, New Zealand, Pakistan, Philippines, Poland, Portugal, Qatar, Romania, Russia, Senegal, Serbia, Sierra Leone, Singapore, Slovakia, Slovenia, South Africa, South Korea, Spain, Sri Lanka, Sweden, Switzerland, Tanzania, Thailand, Trinidad and Tobago, Tunisia, Turkey, Uganda, Ukraine, United Kingdom, United States of America, Venezuela, Vietnam, Zambia, Zimbabwe.

-Our attorneys in Norway are specialists in taxation matters and can advise local and foreign investors concerning the potential effects of the double taxation treaties.
+are specialists in taxation and tax minimization strategies and can advise local and foreign investors concerning the potential effects of the double taxation treaties.

 How can foreign investors benefit from the provisions of these agreements?

 .
 Moreover, our experienced legal advisers can also resolve any tax issue that may arise in a company's activities.
-We are specialized in resolving disputes and handling litigations.
+We are specialized in resolving disputes and handling litigations